 Reporting requirements for unexpected deaths and adverse events

 The Animal Welfare Officer must be notified of any unexpected deaths or adverse events within 72 hours.
-The notification must be accompanied by the form "Reporting Form for Unexpected Adverse Event", which is available on the Forms page of this website.
+The notification must be accompanied by the form "Reporting Form for Unexpected Adverse Event", which is available via the Forms for Research Applications (FoRA) System.
 The AWO will report such deaths or adverse events to the AEC at the next opportunity.

 For the purposes of these reporting requirements an unexpected death is defined as any animal death that occurs prior to the approved experimental endpoint.
 Euthanasia carried out as a result of unforeseen complications or an adverse event is subject to the same reporting requirements.

 Where an unexpected death of an animal occurs, the researcher must be able to demonstrate that an attempt was made to determine the cause of death.
 Unless the cause of death is obvious on preliminary observation (such as trauma) then a veterinarian experienced in the species should carry out such post mortems.
 For the purposes of Macquarie University's AEC preliminary observation includes gross inspection of body cavities conducted by the researcher or another experienced Macquarie University staff member.